PontMunk/Y-Zero-Pontus-Munkhammar/README.md

 To unlock a way of thinking by introduce more functionality in unity.
 This was a great example where I lack knowledge and a wake up call over the great amount of things that is out there.
 Move one step at a time.
 Review and rewind to get the understandings of how tings work properly.
 Get more familiar with all the different terms used in programming and make yourself a map/library to keep track of the things that I "know", "can improve" and "don't know yet".
+Try structuring even more!
+Make time to find out what you're going to need to learn, and how to, before entering a stage where you have no idea what to do.
+AND if you do, try to eevaluate how much time it'll take to learn the things that's needs to be done.
+Get started on a library of these things.

 "Note to self: In the future, I'd rather handle these kinds of text in Word and just assign the basic functions in the README"